-- 4837.
-Development shall comply with the following standards: - (a) Development in the Municipality shall incorporate appropriate setbacks and other design considerations relative to its potential impact on the bed and shore of a watercourse or waterbody, riparian areas and/or regionally sensitive areas, by incorporating best practices, for example those promoted in relevant publications such as "Stepping Back from the Water" and "Environmentally Significant Areas of Alberta". - (b) It is the responsibility of the landowner or applicant for a development permit to obtain clearance from provincial agencies for wetland assessment and compensation and from provincial and/or federal agencies for the use of or impacting upon the bed and shore of a waterbody or watercourse.
+30.2 Development in the Municipality shall incorporate appropriate setbacks and other design considerations relative to its potential impact on the bed and shore of a watercourse or waterbody,

+30.3 It is the responsibility of the landowner or applicant for a development permit to obtain clearance from provincial agencies for wetland assessment and compensation and from provincial and/or federal agencies for the use of or impacting upon the bed and shore of a waterbody or watercourse.

-INDUSTRIAL AND COMMERCIAL USE STANDARDS
+31. INDUSTRIAL AND COMMERCIAL USE STANDARDS

-- 4938.
-Industrial and commercial development in the Municipality shall incorporate locational, design and operational considerations (including restricting its hours of operation) to reduce its impact on municipal infrastructure and improve its compatibility with nearby land uses by mitigating conflicts and adverse effects upon those uses, including, but not limited to: - (a) measures to control or mitigate noise, smoke, vibration, effluent, dust, ash, odoursmell, electrical interference, glare, heat and/or industrial waste to a level below what is reasonably considered to be offensive, noxious or a nuisance to the character and purpose of the adjacent land use district; - (b) design, exterior building finish, landscaping, siting, setbacks, paving of parking areas, and other details, as appropriate and to the satisfaction of the Development Authority:
+- 31.1 Industrial and commercial development in the Municipality shall incorporate locational, design and operational considerations (including restricting its hours of operation) to reduce its impact on municipal infrastructure and improve its compatibility with nearby land uses by mitigating conflicts and adverse effects upon those uses, including, but not limited to: - (a) measures to control or mitigate noise, smoke, vibration, effluent, dust, ash, odoursmell, electrical interference, glare, heat and/or industrial waste to a level below what is reasonably considered to be offensive, noxious or a nuisance to the character and purpose of the adjacent land use district; - (b) design, exterior building finish, landscaping, siting, setbacks, paving of parking areas, and other details, as appropriate and to the satisfaction of the Development Authority: